pnowy/git-cheat-sheet/README.md

 ### Sources:

-- https://github.com/jakubnabrdalik/gitkurwa (see there the links to source of that great set of aliases)
+- https://github.com/jakubnabrdalik/gitkurwa (see there the links to source of that great set of aliases), it was main inspiration for this Cheat Sheet
 - http://helion.pl/ksiazki/git-rozproszony-system-kontroli-wersji-wlodzimierz-gajda,gitroz.htm
 - ZeroTurnaround Git Cheat Sheet
 - StackOverflow :)